MG In the News

 June 21, 2023

-We are excited to inform you that another effective treatment for generalized myasthenia gravis has been approved by the U.S. Food & Drug Administration. argenx has announced that VYVGART® Hytrulo (efgartigimod alfa and hyaluronidase-qvfc), a subcutaneous injection for adult MG patients who are anti-acetylcholine receptor (AChR) antibody positive.
+Another effective treatment for generalized myasthenia gravis has been approved by the U.S. Food & Drug Administration. argenx has announced that VYVGART® Hytrulo (efgartigimod alfa and hyaluronidase-qvfc), a subcutaneous injection for adult MG patients who are anti-acetylcholine receptor (AChR) antibody positive.

-According to our industry partner argenx, VYVGART Hytrulo is a subcutaneous product combination of efgartigimod alfa, a human IgG1 antibody fragment marketed for intravenous use as VYVGART, and recombinant human hyaluronidase PH20 (rHuPH20), Halozyme’s ENHANZE® drug delivery technology to facilitate subcutaneous delivery of biologics.
+VYVGART Hytrulo is a subcutaneous product combination of efgartigimod alfa, a human IgG1 antibody fragment marketed for intravenous use as VYVGART, and recombinant human hyaluronidase PH20 (rHuPH20), Halozyme’s ENHANZE® drug delivery technology to facilitate subcutaneous delivery of biologics.
 The product is to be administered subcutaneously by a healthcare professional as a single injection (1,008 mg fixed dose) over 30-90 seconds in cycles of once weekly injections for four weeks.

 “The MG Community is energized and excited about another effective FDA-approved treatment available for those diagnosed with generalized MG.
 Thank you to our industry partner, argenx,” said Samantha Masterson, president and chief executive officer at the Myasthenia Gravis Foundation of America.
 “The ease and convenience of a subcutaneous injectable treatment will undoubtedly be very well-received by the patient community because the treatment process fits into the daily lives of patients around the country.
 Patients have an individualized approach and another important option for managing their personally unique symptoms of MG.”